Mirpri/Pong-N/README.md

 `p` is either 1 or 2, suggesting the player you are operating.

 A positive return value means moving the pad left, while a negative return value means moving the game pad left, and zero value mean don't move.

+`control_s` takes the same parameter as `control` and should return a bool value. `True` means apply the character's skill, while `False` means don't.
+This function will be called only when it is possible to apply the skill.

 For example:
 ```python